awwright/http-progress/draft-wright-http-patch-byterange.md

 ### Syntax

 The syntax re-uses concepts from the "multipart/byteranges" media type, except it omits the multipart separator, and so only allows a single range to be specified.
-It is also similar to the "message/http" media type, except the first line (the status line or request line) is omitted; a message/byterange document can be fed into a message/http parser by first prepending a line like "PATCH / HTTP/1.1".
+It is also similar to the "message/http" media type, except the first line (the status line or request line) is omitted; a message/byterange document can be fed into a message/http parser by first prepending a line like "PUT / HTTP/1.1".

 It follows the syntax of HTTP message headers and body.
-It MUST include the Content-Range header field.
-If the message length is known by the sender, it SHOULD contain the Content-Length header field.
-Unknown or nonapplicable header fields MUST be ignored.
+It MUST include the Content-Range field.
+If the part body length is known by the sender, it SHOULD contain the Content-Length field.
+Unknown or nonapplicable fields MUST be ignored.

 The field-line and message-body productions are specified in [RFC9112].